berkaybarisalgun/Advanced-URL-shortener/README.md

 # URL Shortener App

-Welcome to the URL Shortener App—an innovative project currently in development.
-Developed using Spring Boot and powered by an H2 database, this application empowers users to shorten lengthy URLs and seamlessly redirect users from concise URLs to their original, longer counterparts.
-Through an array of API endpoints, this app facilitates the creation, retrieval, update, and deletion of URLs, delivering an enhanced web experience.
-Please note that while the project is making strides, not all features may be fully functional at this time.
+Welcome to the URL Shortener App!
+This application, built with Spring Boot and backed by an H2 database, empowers users to shorten long URLs and seamlessly redirect them to their original, longer counterparts.
+The app offers a range of API endpoints for creating, retrieving, updating, and deleting URLs, enhancing the web experience.
+Please note that while the project is in progress, not all features may be fully functional at this time.

 ## Technologies